Authority: Executive Vice Chancellor and Provost

 The Department of Forestry and Environmental Resources teaches and promotes the science and practice of forestry and natural resource management.
 Integrated teaching, research, and extension programs in the Department of Forestry and Environmental Resources will provide leadership in enhancing productivity and achieving sustainable forest management on private and public lands in the South and the world.

 Hereafter in this rule, “senior faculty” refers to tenured full professors, and “junior faculty” refers to tenured or tenure track assistant professors and tenured or tenure track associate professors.

 2. Areas of Faculty Responsibility

 The six realms of faculty responsibility include: (1) teaching and mentoring students, (2) discovery of knowledge through discipline-guided inquiry, (3) creative artistry and literature, (4) technological and managerial innovation, (5) extension and engagement with constituencies outside the university, and (6) service in professional societies and within the university itself.
-The manner in which various faculty members may demonstrate their credentials in these realms is described in the individual’s Statement of Mutual Expectations.
+The manner in which various faculty members may demonstrate their credentials in these realms is described in the individual’s Statement of Faculty Responsibility.